adunning/dissertation/4-reading-alexander.md

 > | ¶ Gaudia presentis uite semperque manentis⸵
 > |     Et bona cuncta deus det tibi domne meus.
 [Cambridge, UL, Gg.6.42, fol.
 212v: printed in @hunt:1936alexander, p.
 161]

-> | ¶ Now, O father and lord, you see
+> | ¶ Now, O father and lord, you will have seen
 > |     whether this book carries every point or is full of faults.
 > | If you wish it to remain, it will remain; if not, a blaze will burn it;
 > |     your speech is its praise or destruction.
 > | If I have arranged its parts as somebody who does not know the arts,
 > |     have mercy on this fate, O apostolic doctor.
-> | Filled with you praise, this poetry gives the rudiments
+> | Filled with your praise, this poetry gives the rudiments
 > |     before the glory of your natural praise everywhere.
 >
 > | ¶ Let a page go between us in turn;